 Thomas Heneghan, 50, has been Co-Vice Chairman of the Board since February 1, 2013 and a director of the Company since March 2004.
 Mr. Heneghan has been chief executive officer of Equity International since February 2013.
 Mr. Heneghan was Chief Executive Officer of the Company from January 2004 to February 2013 and President of the Company from February 2011 to May 2012.
 He was also President of the Company from January 2004 to January 2008.
 Mr. Heneghan was President and Chief Operating Officer of the Company from May 2000 to December 2003.
-He was Executive Vice President, Chief Financial Officer and Treasurer of the Company from April 1997 to May 2000, and Vice President, Chief Financial Officer and Treasurer of the Company from February 1995 to March 1997.
-He is a member of the Urban Land Institute's Global Exchange Council, the Real Estate Round Table, and a board member of the Global Real Estate Institute.
+He was Executive Vice President, Chief Financial Officer and Treasurer of the Company from April 1997 to May 2000, and Vice President, Chief Financial Officer and Treasurer of the Company from Land Institute's Global Exchange Council, the Real Estate Round Table, and a board member of the Global Real Estate Institute.